 So, unless you are told otherwise, assume your Chai does contain caffeine.

-Caffeine Content in Chai vs Coffee
+Caffeine in chai tea vs coffee

-A break down of caffeine in Coffee:
+A break down of caffeine levels in Coffee:

 |Drinks||fl oz||Calories||Caffeine (mg)||mg/floz|